Weznoe/aws-devops/README.md

 - [Cleanup](#cleanup)

 ### Objectives
-1. Create and configure your deployment environment
+1. Stand up a Jenkins server
-1. Containerize and store your images in a repository
+1. Create pipelines that:
-1. Deploy an Amazon EKS cluster
+    1. Create a Kubernetes cluster
-1. Deploy your application, including a backend database
+    1. Build and push images for the apps
-1. Test updating your application using rolling updates
+    1. Deploy build images into the cluster

-### Environment
+### Jenkins Server
-If you already have a suitable development instance setup, simply [download this repo](#download-this-repo).
+If you already have a suitable jenkins instance setup, simply [download this repo](#download-this-repo).

 ##### Create an AWS access key pair
 1. Login to the [AWS Management Console](https://console.aws.amazon.com/).